gnolang/gno/docs/getting-started/using-gnoland.md

 ### Getting Secrets

-To access the public values of your gno.land node through the CLI, you can use the `secrets get` subcommand:
+To access the public values of your gno.land node secrets through the CLI, you can use the `secrets get` subcommand:

 ```bash
 gnoland secrets get [flags] [<key>]